Yimmi Chará: Portland Timbers

 On January 2, 2020, Chará joined MLS club Portland Timbers as a Designated Player.
 It was the first time since his brother Diego left Deportes Tolima in 2011 that they had been at the same club.

 International career

 On October 3, 2014, Chará was called up to the Colombian senior team, for the first time, by manager José Néstor Pekerman for the team's friendlies against El Salvador and Canada.
-On August 31, 2017, Chará made his official debut with Colombia playing an away game against Venezuela.
+On August 31, 2017, he made his official debut with Colombia playing an away game against Venezuela.
 On his third match with the Colombian senior team against Paraguay, he assisted and quickly became a more important player for the Colombian senior team.

 In May 2018, he was named in Colombia's preliminary 35-man squad for the 2018 World Cup in Russia.
 However, he did not make the final cut to 23.